5 Types of UCC3 Change StatementsUCC

 - Terminations – other parties can terminate a UCC1 besides the secured party; also, RA9 requires no signatures to record terminations; a termination can be recorded by the debtor under certain circumstances; monitoring services are available which alert secured parties to when another party files a termination on one of their UCCs; contact the secured party to verify the effectiveness of a recorded termination.

 Once a UCC1 is recorded and a security interest is perfected, a secured party’s focus shifts to maintaining that perfected security interest and managing the UCC1 going forward until it either lapses or is terminated.

 UCC3s are a tool which secured parties use to manage that process.

 Another important conversation about UCC3s are common mistakes that are made regarding them.
-Check out our reference guide Top 3 Mistakes on UCC3 Change Statements.
+Use the button below to download our Free Reference Guide: Top 3 Mistakes on UCC3 Change Statement.